numToStr/snm/README.md

 ---

 NOTE: `snm` uses symlinks underneath to manage aliases.
-So, If you have using **Windows** make sure you have enabled **Developer Mode** or your user has permission to create symlinks.
+So, If you are using **Windows** make sure you have enabled **Developer Mode** or your user has permission to create symlinks.
 You can read more [here](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/)

 ---